ShaileshRawat1403/sans_serif_sentiments/portfolio/immutableink/user-guide/README.md

 * **Release Notes:** For a detailed list of all changes, features, and improvements in each version, please refer to our official Release Notes documentation on the ImmutableInk website.
 (Note: This is a placeholder link, replace with actual link if available).

+---

+<a name="key-terms-anchor"></a>
 ### Key Terms

 This glossary provides definitions for key terms used throughout the ImmutableInk User Guide:

 * **Blockchain:** A decentralized, distributed digital ledger that records transactions (in our case, document states and approvals) across many computers.
 It is designed to be immutable, meaning once data is added, it cannot be altered.

 * **Cryptographic Hashing:** A mathematical algorithm that takes an input (e.g., a document) and produces a fixed-size string of characters, called a "hash" or "digital fingerprint."
-Even a tiny change to the input will result in a completely different hash.
+Even a tiny change to the input will result in a completely completely different hash.

 * **Immutable Ledger:** The permanent, unchangeable record of all sealed documents and their associated metadata on the blockchain.
 This ledger provides irrefutable proof of a document's state at a specific time.